 Agenda Item Action by Whom Date distressing to him and his family.
 He was retired member of the RAF and felt out of control and angry about the delays in diagnosis and in surgery.
 CE noted that the patient had now had his surgery.
-Discussion DL asked about patient medication, whether we had a checklist for medicines changes and whether that was something we could improve?
+Discussion i.
+DL asked about patient medication, whether we had a checklist for medicines changes and whether that was something we could improve?
 CE advised that there was more discussion with some patients than others, with some happy to take a 'back seat'.
 She felt that some aspects of medicines management were more focused around discharge and not the whole inpatient stay.
 However, ANPs took time to manage and explain medicines as there would be a need to stop some drugs, such as blood thinners, 5 days prior to surgery and so that could add to the perception of delays.
-She agreed that she would feedback this message through the cardiology nursing team.
+She agreed that she would feedback this message through the cardiology nursing team. ii.
 AF noted that we had heard similar experiences of patients in hospital waiting for procedures and how this had a negative psychological effect.
-She asked if patients needed to be in hospital hotels or other facilities that might be used as these patients were occupying beds, but it seemed we were not meeting their needs.
+She asked if patients needed to be in hospital and whether there were alternative arrangements such as hospital hotels or other facilities that might be used as these patients were occupying beds, but it seemed we were not meeting their needs.
 CE advised that every referral had an IHU discussion every day and that there was a minimum data set required in order to allow treatment on this pathway.
 The daily meetings involved surgery and medicine and the plans had to be agreed jointly between the cardiac and the surgical teams.
 If patients were in DGHs, then they were also invited to join the case discussions so that they understood the outcomes.
-These multidisciplinary meetings take the decision around whether ray patient should be transferred as an IHU case or whether they could return home and be referred for elective surgery.
-JW noted that if medical treatment stabilised a patient on admission, then the decision around platt wetwer would have the time and knowledge to undertake such discussions.
-She also noted the issue of isolation in the individual rooms and that we were new looking at whether they would have the time and knowledge to undertake such discussions.
-She also noted the issue of 10 Gys ago and we were identifying areas where were going Oct 22
+These multidisciplinary meetings take the decision around whether a patient should be transferred as an IHU case or whether they could return home and be referred for elective surgery. iii.
+JW noted that it was good when the pathway worked and observed that if medical treatment stabilised a patient on admission, then the decision around relative risk might also change in relation to remaining in RPH, or in their local DGH. iv.
+EM asked about the role of ward pharmacists and whether they would have the time and knowledge to undertake such discussions.
+She also noted the issue of isol CE/MS Oct 22 that there would be others who were less confident and some for whom English was not their first language and asked what